-In perusing several issues of the Digital Humanities Quarterly (DHQ) I soon discovered that the articles it contains, as opposed to the engaging presentations of DH research at the Creating Knowledge symposium described in Chronicle 483, are not addressed to readers concerned with the cultural meaning of literature and the other arts.
+In perusing several issues of the Digital Humanities Quarterly (DHQ), I soon discovered that the articles it contains, as opposed to the engaging presentations of DH research at the Creating Knowledge symposium described in Chronicle 483, are not addressed to readers concerned with the cultural meaning of literature and the other arts.
 They are of technical interest to other digital humanists, to whom they provide specialized descriptions of methods and techniques of data analysis, or advice on such activities as curating digital collections.
-Most of the research described in DHQ seems deliberately to avoid arousing questions of interpretation, let alone seek new perspectives on works or genres likely to be familiar to the reader.
+Most of the research described in DHQ seems deliberately to avoid arousing questions of interpretation, let alone seeking new perspectives on works or genres likely to be familiar to the reader.
 Nor is there any attempt to impose criteria of significance on the esthetic phenomena selected for study, which seem rather to be chosen deliberately for their distance from anything resembling canonical status, except when it is simply a question of archiving and cataloguing established texts.

 DH in its present state appears to combine various practical but conceptually narrow procedures for archiving, searching, and visualizing various kinds of data with analyses that are more exercises in the application of digital techniques than significant contributions to the study of the arts.
 In short, DH, before it can prove itself a necessary component of literary and artistic study, is working on establishing itself as a disciplinary community, a essential formation that Bruno Latour among others has studied and Adam Katz has theorized in the GA context.
 Universities are of course made up of such communities, organized in programs, departments, and faculties, and we can imagine that DH will follow the lead of Comparative Literature, which at UCLA and many other places began as an interdepartmental program, here perhaps less under the aegis of the English Department than elsewhere, and only after several decades became a department.
 UCLA already has an interdepartmental minor in DH; a major would be the next stage, then departmental status.
 The latter is not yet on the horizon, but time will tell.

-A breakdown of the last four issues of DHQ into categories shows that of 18 articles (you’ve heard of Big Data; this is little data), 11 are focused on techniques, whether of archiving (5), data mining (2), or digital display (“remediation”) (4), and offer no attempt at analysis, although they are all in one way or another creating tools and materials for analysis; two deal with “DH theory” in the self-consciously earnest and jargonesque manner one expects in “new” fields—a more in-depth analysis than this one would engage notably with James Smithies’ ambitious attempt in “Digital Humanities, Postfoundationalism, Postindustrial Culture” (DHQ 8, 1, 2014) to see DH as implying a “post-foundationalist” epistemology, that is, one that brackets ontology and sees only correlations; one reports on the interesting online phenomenon of “long reading”; one describes the novelist J. Coetzee’s early interest in computational stylistics, although without drawing any but the vaguest relationship to his novels, and finally three can be called substantive analyses, one of the language used in the Dutch parliament after WWII that reveals connections between postwar and Nazi-occupation attitudes, and two of artistic works.
+A breakdown of the last four issues of DHQ into categories shows that of 18 articles (you’ve heard of Big Data; this is little data), 11 are focused on techniques, whether of archiving (5), data mining (2), or digital display (“remediation”) (4), and offer no attempt at analysis, although they are all in one way or another creating tools and materials for analysis; two deal with “DH theory” in the self-consciously earnest and jargonesque manner one expects in “new” fields—a more in-depth analysis than this one would engage notably with James Smithies’ ambitious attempt in “Digital Humanities, Postfoundationalism, Postindustrial Culture” (DHQ 8, 1, 2014) to see DH as implying a “post-foundationalist” epistemology, that is, one that brackets ontology and sees only correlations; one reports on the interesting online phenomenon of “long reading”; one describes the novelist J. Coetzee’s early interest in computational stylistics, although without drawing any but the vaguest relationship to his novels, and finally, three can be called substantive analyses, one of the language used in the Dutch parliament after WWII that reveals connections between postwar and Nazi-occupation attitudes, and two of artistic works.
 But even these last are of small interest to humanists: one is the analysis of a novel that might just as easily be placed in the “techniques” section since it focuses far more on its technique of XML markup than on any conclusions about the work, and one compares the vocabulary of ten contemporary female Japanese pop singers.

 Yet Franco Moretti’s analyses in Distance Learning, particularly the cybernetically sophisticated graphic analysis of character-clusters in Hamlet, show that when the application of digital methods is motivated by a prior concern with such cultural phenomena as literary form, DH work can bear directly on our understanding of literature, and by extension, other esthetic genres.
 In Moretti’s study of the titles of English novels, the point was to examine the inaugural and necessarily superficial interface between the novels and their public, and the analysis of the diminishing length of the titles, but also of the kinds of words used in them, is in effect a study of anticipatory literary reception: what kind of title, given the changing circumstances in which a book is offered to its potential public, is most likely to make an 18th-century reader order the book from a bookseller-printer (in which case a long title serves as a kind of prospectus) or a 19th-century one pick it out on the shelf of a lending library or bookstore (in which case a short, provocative title is preferable)?
-Such material would indeed enrich or complement more traditional literature programs even in the absence of special courses on digital technique.
+Such material would indeed enrich or complement more traditional literature programs, even in the absence of special courses on digital technique.

 The simplest way to look at DH is that it applies social-science methods to a new set of data: that extracted from the contents of and reactions to works of art.
 (Historical data too, but I think we can agree with UCLA that for our purposes history is a social science rather than a humanities department.)
 And this activity, however marginal its results, is at the very least a tribute to the anthropological centrality of these cultural phenomena.
 Even at its most superficial, DH cannot content itself with as the French say numerizing arbitrary aspects of artworks.
 Even the most trivial digital analysis, such as a study of vocabulary or sentence length, has as its intention an improved understanding of the structures of artworks and their effect on their audience.
 This in turn implies that the esthetic practices thus analyzed are of (anthropological) interest “in themselves,” that they are correlated with generalizable human individual and collective behaviors.

 To insist on this may seem to belabor the obvious.
 But contrast, for example, a typical piece of victimary criticism that reduces a given work to the mythical embodiment of hegemonic dominance, or in exceptional cases, a rebellion against it.
 The operation of the esthetic in such cases is simply taken for granted as a means for the communication of propaganda.
 Art, in this critical context, is a “given” medium of communication, like the declarative proposition for metaphysics, except that where the proposition is understood as transparent to, indeed, identical with its “meaning,” art is a non-propositional and therefore “irrational” means of persuasion that can be used for good as well as evil but in either case points to no transcendent, sacred, originary realm.
 Victimary revelation is in essence an unmasking of esthetic techniques that seek to pass off the stereotypes of “late capitalism” or its earlier equivalents as objective in order to seduce deluded readers to accept the world’s oppressive state as “natural.”
-From the victimary perspective, the need for criticism, in short, is to separatethe artistic spectator from the spell of the esthetic in order that he/she realize the political message that is in fact being conveyed.
+From the victimary perspective, the need for criticism, in short, is to separate the artistic spectator from the spell of the esthetic in order that he/she realize the political message that is in fact being conveyed.
 (If the message is “correct,” then the reader is permitted to return to the esthetic hookah without remorse).

 To generalize from this admittedly small but presumably typical sample of DH activity, most of these authors seem to be more digitalists than humanists, and therefore in humanities terms are shooting rather low.
 They might want to gradually raise their sights to aim at artworks and genres of real significance.
 Above all, there should be an awareness in the DH community that even without fussing about which works should enter the “canon,” artworks are simply not of equal significance, and treating them as such blinds the researcher, digital or not, to the profoundly human criteria that makes different works perform different cultural functions, and that makes some works, or families of works, more culturally significant than others.